Force over Distance: Chapter 50

 Maybe, in the end, he’d find out.

 That was fine.
 Young could take a hint.
-Dimly, through the link, he could hear Chloe, speaking a mix of Ancient and English.
+Dimly, through the link, he heard Chloe, speaking a mix of Ancient and English.

 After the NHB, Young powered through the last of his paperwork.
 As the night wore on, he caught more and more frequent snips of Chloe.
 She’d been going non-stop.
 For hours.
 Rush was tiring.